 Engineering and Science Building

 This 115,000-square-foot facility includes state-of-the-art laboratory space for interdisciplinary research, and will accommodate student and faculty growth in fields such as bio-nanoengineering and cyber-physical systems engineering.
-Construction on the five-story, $95 million building began in June 2015, with completion targeted for summer 2017.
+Construction on the five-story, $95 million building began in June 2015, with completion targeted for fall 2017.

 Innovation Partnership Building